Loading...

 Finally, students will be encouraged to create healthy communities and environments by taking responsible and critical action.

-Social Studies is taught throughout all levels of the school and enjoyed by students who get to learn about the world around them.
+Social Studies is integrated throughout all levels of our school, providing students with a comprehensive understanding of the world around them.

-Business Studies: This is a new Year 11 subject in 2014 which is a mix of business studies and economics achievement standards.
-We are also looking at forming a Young Enterprise group as part of this course.
+Introduced in 2014, this Year 11 subject combines business studies and economics achievement standards.
+We are also developing a Young Enterprise group as part of this course.

-Economics: Is currently offered through the Correspondence School and Video Conferencing classes
+Currently available through Correspondence School and Video Conferencing classes.

 The Technology Department at East Otago High school consists of a multi-material based workshop with facilities for fabricating Wood, Metals and Plastics.
 Other facilities include an attached Design and visual communications room and a Food & Fabrics room.
 All facilities are well equipped for Technology at all levels.